-- Kneel beside the casualty - Place the arm closest to you at a right angle to their body.
-The hand should face upwards to their head - > Place their other hand under their cheek, with the back of their hand touching the skin - Bend the knee furthest away to a right angle - Pull on the bent knee to roll them onto their side; the bottom arm will stop you rolling too far and the other will support the head - > Tilt their head back and lift their chin to open the airway; check to see that nothing is blocking it - > Stay with the person and monitor their breathing and pulse until help arrives - After thirty minutes, turn them onto their other side (if injuries allow).
+- Kneel beside the casualty - Place the arm furtherest to you at a right angle to their body - Place their other arm across their chest, palm down on shoulder.
+Check the surface you are rolling them on to check pocket - > Bend the knee closest to you at a right angle - Pull on the bent knee to roll them onto their side; the bottom arm will stop you rolling too far.
+Unhitch their foot and pull up their knee towards their body - > Check mouth and airway again for any obstruction, re-gurgitation - Tilt their head back and lift their chin to open the airway, (neutral head alignment for infant) Check breathing for 10 seconds - Stay with the person and monitor their breathing and airway until help arrives - Complete Secondary Survey, checking for other injuries - Cover with a blanket, treating for shock